TyndallJ/mymajorproject/proposal.md

 # Major Project Proposal
 A grid based top down shooter.
-Similar to the arcade game Journey of the Prairie King in Stardew Valley
+Similar and also based off the arcade game Journey of the Prairie King in Stardew Valley

 ## Needs to Have
-- Grid based
+- Grid based levels
 - Character with gun
 - bullets that kill enemies
 - Character movement
 - Enemies that are attracted to main character that come in waves from 4 random directions
 - Title/Start Screen
 - End Screen
 - Character health
-- levels
 - collision detection
 -